ColumPaget/enhancer/README.md

 PROGRAMS THAT DON'T WORK WITH ENHANCER
 ======================================

 Some programs will not work with enhancer.
 Enhancer relies on intercepting calls to shared libraries, so if a program is statically linked then enhancer will not be able to intercept function calls.
 Furthermore enhancer has been seen to cause issues for some complex programs, like the Pale Moon webbrowser, and also does not play well with emulators like wine.
-At least one program (ogg123) has been seen to be able to mysteriously make calls to 'fopen' without going through enhancer.
 Finally, while enhancer likely does have some use for system monitoring or hardening, the user should be aware that there are methods of avoiding triggering enhancer functions, for instance by calling kernel syscalls directly rather than going through libc.
 Enhancer is primarily intended to add features or fix a few common types of bug, not really as a security tool, though it still has some value in that area.

 For these reasons enhancer should not be rashly applied to all programs running on a system by adding it to /etc/ld.so.preload, as this may cause major system problems.
 A better solution is to use 'bash alias' functions like so: